 Be sure to take a rest on the ‘Swing’ and tree area, and if you are hiking the trail on a weekday, you may be lucky enough to get a seat on the one lonely bench that sits at the summit of the trail.
 The views are incredible!
 Hang on to your hat as the winds can be quite wicked up at the top.

 Around the island:

-Koko Crator Head Trail: ‘Koko Head Stairs’: The spectacular views will not be the only thing that gets your heart racing during this extraordinary hike up the Koko Head stairs.
-This climb of approximately 1,050 stairs (or railroad tithes) is a challenge for any exercise enthusiast and will definately offer a cardio workout like no other.
+Koko Crater Head Trail: ‘Koko Head Stairs’: The spectacular views will not be the only thing that gets your heart racing during this extraordinary hike up the Koko Head stairs.
+This climb of approximately 1,050 stairs (or railroad tithes) is a challenge for any exercise enthusiast and will definitely offer a cardio workout like no other.

 Koko Head is the eastern side of Maunalua Bay and the southeastern side of the Island of Oʻahu in Hawaiʻi.
 On its western slope is the community of Portlock, a part of Hawaiʻi Kai.
 You will enjoy wonderful views of Haunama Bay and beyond.
 The climb can be grueling and scenic, so its a good idea to take a rest and take in the views.

 There is a section where a larger drop to a ridge is located below, so you take your time and go slow if needed.
 You may be huffing and puffing half way up the climb, only to learn you have quite a ways to go and are getting higher and higher.